 Where: 39 Windsor Avenue, Merton Abbey, Merton, SW19 2RR

-What: Some 200 animals call Deen City Farm home, including Kimby the alpaca, Edna the barn owl and Iggy the pony, plus ferrets, pigs and bunnies.
+What: Some 200 animals call Deen City Farm home, alpaca, barn owl and pony, plus ferrets, pigs and bunnies.
 The farm is a hop away from the National Trust’s Morden Hall Park, which is also free to enter.
 Horse riding walks and lessons are available for kids age 4+.

 Crystal Palace Park Farm